0xberkay/PrayerTimes/README.md

 2. Go to `View` -> `Tool Windows` -> `Prayer Times`.
 3. The plugin will automatically fetch the prayer times based on your location settings.
 4. You can press `Ctrl + Shift + E` to see the prayer times.
-5. It will show com.github.x0berkay.ezanvakti.dialog the prayer times when time comes.
+5. It will show dialog the prayer times when time comes.

 ## Screenshots